CiscoDevNet/go-ciscosecureaccess/destinationlists/docs/DestinationListCreate.md

 ### NewDestinationListCreate

-`func NewDestinationListCreate(access string, isGlobal bool, name string, ) *DestinationListCreate`
+`func NewDestinationListCreate(access Access, isGlobal bool, name string, ) *DestinationListCreate`

 NewDestinationListCreate instantiates a new DestinationListCreate object This constructor will assign default values to properties that have it defined,